davdar/maam/writeup/pldi15.markdown

-demonstrates that if this underlying concrete interpreter is written in monadic style, monad transformers are a useful way to organize and compose these various kinds of program abstractions in a modular and language-independent way.  \citet{dvanhorn:Liang1995Monad} first demonstrated how monad transformers could be used to define building blocks for constructing (concrete) interpreters.
-Their interpreter monad \mbox{\(\mathit{InterpM}\)} bears a strong resemblance to ours.
+demonstrates that if this underlying concrete interpreter is written in monadic style, monad transformers are a useful way to organize and compose these various kinds of program abstractions in a modular and language-independent way.
+%
+This work inspired by the combination of
+ \citeauthor{dvanhorn:Cousot:1977:AI}'s theory of abstract interpretation based on Galois connections
+ \citeyearpar{dvanhorn:Cousot:1977:AI, dvanhorn:Cousot1979Systematic,
+ dvanhorn:Cousot98-5}, \citeauthor{dvanhorn:Liang1995Monad}'s monad
+ transformers for modular interpreters
+ \citeyearpar{dvanhorn:Liang1995Monad}, and
+ \citeauthor{dvanhorn:Sergey2013Monadic}'s monadic abstract
+ interpreters \citeyearpar{dvanhorn:Sergey2013Monadic}.

+\citet{dvanhorn:Liang1995Monad} first demonstrated how monad transformers could be used to define building blocks for constructing (concrete) interpreters.
+Their interpreter monad
+\mbox{\(\mathit{InterpM}\)} bears a strong resemblance to ours.
 We show this "building blocks" approach to interpreter construction extends to \emph{abstract} interpreter construction, too, by using Galois transfomers.
 Moreover, we show that these monad transformers can be proved sound via a Galois connection to their concrete